wwiecek/wwiecek.github.io/index.markdown

 layout: home
 ---

 Hi, this is just a landing page for posts.
-(Under construction, as I am slowly migrating various bits of writing to Jekyll.)
-See my complete bio on the [About](about/) page.
+(Under construction since late 2022, as I am slowly migrating various bits of writing to this Jekyll mini-site.)
+See my bio on the [About](about/) page.